Ahrefs vs Semrush — Which Should You Use?

 Semrush provides comprehensive data on toxic backlinks

 However, not all SEO professionals think that these sort of link spam identification tools are actually that helpful, and that a more manual approach to identifying poor-quality links works better.
-(The Ahrefs team take this view).

 And interestingly, Google’s Webmaster Trends Analyst John Mueller is not a fan of the concept of toxic links at all, or the tools that identify them!
+In fact, Mueller has gone so far as to say that disavowing links based on third-party metrics is a ‘terrible idea.’

-So, although some users may find Semrush’s toxic link tool useful in highlighting particularly awful backlinks, I wouldn’t view Ahrefs’ omission of a similar tool as a key reason to choose Semrush instead.
+So, although some users may find Semrush’s toxic link tool useful in highlighting particularly awful backlinks, I definitely wouldn’t view Ahrefs’ omission of a similar tool as a key reason to choose Semrush instead.

-The ‘link building’ tool in Semrush is more useful, however.
+The link building tool in Semrush is more useful, however.
 This analyzes your domain or URL and gives you a list of websites to target with a request for a new backlink.

 What’s interesting about this feature is that you’re not dealing with a spreadsheet of URLs — you’re dealing with a more CRM-style interface, with each domain listed as a ‘domain prospect.’